Here are answers to some initial questions you might have about pet-friendly workplaces.

 Why have pets at work?

 Studies show that pets help relieve stress, increase community and boost morale.
-In fact, a recent survey from Banfield Pet Hospital found that 57% of pet parents said they’d be most happy returning to the workplace after the pandemic if they can bring their pets with them.
+In fact, a recent survey from the CESAR® brand found that 89% of pet parents said it’s important for them to continue spending time with pets during the workday.
 Plus, people who have their pets at work feel less pressured to leave at a particular time to get home to their pets.
 They also take more walking breaks during the day, which supports good health and potentially reduces health care costs.
 Being pet friendly is also a great recruiting and PR message.

 What types of pets should we allow?